-If it is used correctly all of the time, the diaphragm is very effective (as high as 97%).
+Used correctly all the time, the diaphragm is very effective (94%).
 Pregnancy occurs when the diaphragm is not used each time a woman has intercourse or if it does not fit properly.
-How important a spermicide is for effectiveness is not really known but it is usually recommended.
+Young women and those who have intercourse 3 times a week or more have higher failure rates.